andrewM202/cset/Dictionary.md

 - **width and height** ——> (20px, 30%)

-- **em** - stands for elastic width, and it is a relative unit of measurement.

-- **vh/vw** - stands for viewport height and viewport width.
-Used to set height and width in CSS

 - **padding**  ——>  “…controls the amount of space between an elements content and its border.”
 Ex of close wise notation: padding: 20px 40px 30px 10px;.
 Starts at top and ends at left

 - **padding-right, padding-left, padding-top, padding-bottom** ——>